The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 Here it is!
 That is how you can create any Document Template in Microsoft Word.

-Imagine the situation, when some other documents already have the table or another element that you can use in the template.
+Consider a scenario in which other documents already include a table or element you can incorporate into your template.
 You can easily have this building block in your document by inserting it from another file.
-There's no need to replicate it from scratch: the Include element will do the magic for you.
+There's no need to replicate it from scratch: the "Include" element will do the magic for you.

 Select the "Include" Element from the list in Template Builder.